Ruiyang Zhu

 About Me

 My name is Ruiyang Zhu.
 I am a final-year Ph.D. student [ CV ] in Computer Science and Engineering at the University of Michigan, advised by Prof. Z. Morley Mao.
-My research interests broadly include computer systems and networks, with a focus on mobile networks and networked systems.
+My research interests broadly include AI systems and networked systems.
 My current research focus on cooperative perception on connected and autonomous vehicles.

 Before the start of my Ph.D. journey, I received my bachelor degrees in Computer Engineering from Shanghai Jiao Tong University and the University of Michigan, where I had a happy time doing mobile network and system research.